Skip to content

 Another feature is that the theme allows you to select a mobile-only menu (“Sidebar menu” in the Customizer), which is handy if you're using mega menus since those may not look as good on compact screens.

-The product page’s sleek vertical image slideshow that reveals itself as you scroll means that customers can discover additional images effortlessly.
+The default Grid (1 per row) layout is a sleek vertical image slideshow that reveals itself as you scroll, allowing customers to discover additional images effortlessly.
 This is important because research has shown that users often scroll right past slideshows, missing any content other than what’s shown in the first slide.

 Screenshot of product slideshow